galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 ### Assessing feature space distribution

-In this tool, we have used **PDAUG Fisher's Plot** that compare two peptide library based on the feature space using the Fisher test.
+In this tool, we have used **PDAUG Fisher's Plot** that compare two peptide libraries based on the feature space using the Fisher test.

 > ### {% icon hands_on %} Hands-on: Generating a Fisher's plot to assess peptide dataset